-Town Hall Meeting of the Air is an exhibition and broadcast programme conceived by Tess Denman-Cleaver and Kate Liston that thinks about the poetics of civic gathering and public political discourse.
+Town Hall Meeting of the Air is an exhibition and programme conceived by Tess Denman-Cleaver and Kate Liston that thinks about the poetics of civic gathering.

-Collaboratively developed since 2018 and throughout current social restrictions, Town Hall Meeting of the Air looks at how architecture shapes public gathering and language.
-The focus on the sensory and material experience of gathering, eulogises the silences, stutterings and physical proximity lost in digitally mediated togetherness.
+Collaboratively developed since 2018, Town Hall Meeting of the Air looks at how architecture shapes public gathering and language.
+The focus on the sensory and material experience of gathering eulogises the silences, stutterings and physical proximity lost in digitally-mediated togetherness.

 The artists would like to thank Jemma Hind for her contribution to the research and design of the exhibition during lockdown.

 Listen to an audio descriptive tour of the exhibition here